jupyter-server/team-compass/docs/team/becoming-member.md

 This means an inactive team member can "reactivate" themselves at any time by publicly stating their change in status.
 This does not require a nomination from another team member.

-For example, a team member who is going out on a long leave/vacation can temporarily move to the inactive team during their absence and immediately reactivate upon return.
+For example, a team member who is going out on a long leave/vacation (>2 weeks) can temporarily move to the inactive team during their absence and immediately reactivate upon return.
+This isn't required, but this can relieve them from having to watch this repository for any formal votes that happen during their absence.

 ## Nominating a new member